10 tips to reduce heating consumption

 It may seem trivial, but in front of the radiators there must be no obstacles, to ensure that the heat can radiate throughout the room.
 Therefore, in addition to avoiding placing furniture in front of the radiators, it should also be avoided to use them as a tumble dryer.

-7 - Evaluate the insulation of the house
+7 - Evaluate the insulation of the home

-The evaluation of the thermal insulation of the house allows to identify the interventions to be implemented to improve the insulation.
+The evaluation of the thermal insulation of the house allows us to identify the interventions to be implemented to improve its insulation.
 An advantage in winter, to retain heat, but also in summer, to prevent it from overheating.
-In addition, there are different types of state incentives, which make it possible to reduce the costs of the interventions necessary for energy efficiency.
+Furthermore, there are different types of state incentives, which allow you to reduce the costs of the interventions necessary for energy efficiency.
+Always rely on a qualified technician to evaluate the thermal efficiency of your home and the state of thermal insulation of walls and windows.
+You can save up to 40%.

 8 - Choose innovative heating systems